MiddleSchoolStudent/akamai-solver/readme.md

 This research framework is valuable for:

-- **Security education** - Understanding bot detection and prevention mechanisms
+-   **Security education** - Understanding bot detection, tracking, and prevention mechanisms
 -   **Web security research** - Analyzing fingerprinting and detection techniques
 -   **Browser automation studies** - Educational browser automation methodologies
 -   **Defensive programming education** - Teaching anti-automation concepts
 -   **Cybersecurity curriculum** - Educational materials for academic institutions

 ## Important Usage Guidelines

-⚠️ **This repository is strictly for academic research and authorized security analysis**
+⚠️ **This repository is strictly for privacy fingerprint research and authorized security analysis**

 ### Requirements

 -   Only use in **controlled testing environments**
 -   Ensure **proper institutional approval** before conducting research
 -   Comply with all applicable **laws and regulations**
 -   Respect **terms of service** of all systems
 -   Follow **ethical research guidelines**
 -   Obtain **explicit authorization** for any testing activities

 ### Research Notes

 -   TLS fingerprinting detection requires careful consideration in research design
 -   Browser-based approaches are recommended for authentic research environments
 -   Educational analysis should focus on understanding defensive mechanisms

 ## Compliance Notice